Robert Green

 Robert Paul Green (born 18 January 1980) is an English former professional footballer who played as a goalkeeper.
 He played in the Premier League and Football League and for the England national team.

 Green made his first-team debut for Norwich City in 1999 and totalled 241 appearances across all competitions for them, making the PFA Team of the Year when they won the First Division in 2003–04.
 In 2006, he transferred to West Ham United, making the same number of appearances in a six-year spell in which he was their Player of the Year in 2008 and won promotion via the Championship play-offs in 2012.
 He then moved on a free transfer to Queens Park Rangers, winning the play-offs again in 2014.
 In July 2016, Green joined Leeds United on a one-year contract.
 He later joined Huddersfield Town and Chelsea for one year each before retiring in 2019.

 Green represented England at under-16, under-18 and B level.
 He made his debut for the full England squad in 2005.
-Green was cut from England's 2006 FIFA World Cup squad due to injury but featured in the 2010 edition, in which he started the competition as England's first choice goalkeeper but was dropped after an error cost England a goal against the United States.
+Green was cut from England's 2006 FIFA World Cup squad due to injury but featured in the 2010 edition.
 He was also in their squad for UEFA Euro 2012.